-Top 10 items to bring with you on the ski hill
+Top 10 items to bring skiing or snowboarding

-Packs are great when you’re going out of bounds, out for a picnic or out with your kids.
-But there are days when I’m skiing and don’t want to carry a pack.
+Packs are great when you’re planning to grill on one of Vail’s decks or out with your kids, but there are days when I’m skiing and don’t want to carry a pack.
 On those days, I go light with select items in my jacket.
-An added benefit to being prepared for whatever the day brings: most of these items have a significant social value: share them with a friend or someone you’d like to be a friend.
+An added benefit to being prepared for whatever the day brings: most of these items have a significant social value.
+Share them with a friend – or someone you’d like to be a friend.

 1. Ski pass

 Obviously.
 Not only should you bring it along so that you can rack up points on Epic Mix – and get access to the mountain – your pass doubles a scraper for sticky snow, or your windshield.
 Don’t share this one!

 Never underestimate the value of water at altitude.
 Try a collapsible one pint container that will keep you going ‘til you get to a water station

 At 10,000 feet even the sun’s reflection is intense and will cause serious damage.
 Prevent that burn by reapplying several times throughout the day.
 It’s uncomfortable, hard on your skin and makes you look like a nightlight at your après gathering.

 Give your skis a quick tune with this tool by rubbing out the burrs in your edges.
 Doing this will help you stay safe and in control.

 Fix anything a stone can’t; adjust loose binding screws, cut P Tex on a damaged ski and cut hard salami at lunch!

 6. Clif Bar, Shot Blocks (quick energy food)